How to Coordinate MODERN Paint Colours With Your Brick Fireplace

 Guideline colours are colours that get you off on the right foot – without being definite.
 There are SO many colours of brick out there, it would be IMPOSSIBLE to cover each and every one.
 I am my own personal hero, but I’m not THAT good.

-What I’ve done instead is given you one main colour to explore and then other colours that are similar, but perhaps have different undertones and depths, so you have a range to look through.
+Instead, I’m giving you one main colour to explore and then other colours that are similar but have different undertones and depths.
+This way, you have a good selection to play with, to see which one resonates best with your brick.

-- These colour suggestions are NOT for exteriors.
-Paint colours can look CONSIDERABLY different on an exterior compared to the interior
+- These colour suggestions are NOT for exteriors (although you can take some very general guidance from them).
+Paint colours can look CONSIDERABLY different on an exterior compared to the interior.

 - MOST of these suggestions are with ‘softening and blending’ in mind, rather than accenting and highlighting – I can only fit SO much into one blog post!

-The Best Wall Colours for a Red or Red-Orange Brick Fireplace
+The 5 Best Paint Colours to Go With a Red or Red-Orange Brick Fireplace

 This is one of the easier bricks as it suits a variety of paint colours!

-Are you feeling brave?
+Are you feeling brave and want a paint colour with a bit more DEPTH to partner up with your brick?
 Dovetail is a beautiful, medium-toned warm gray.
-It can be a subtle complement to your brick as it isn’t colourful.
+It can be a subtle complement to your brick as isn’t overly colourful, while still pulling into the warm gray often found in this type of brick.
 You can consider Dovetail as an ‘accent wall’ colour and pair it with a light neutral or use it on ALL of your walls.

-With its fresh warm undertone, Simply White is a great way to create a fresh and bright look, without the starkness of regular white paint.
+With its fresh warm yellow undertone, Simply White is a great way to create a bright look without the starkness of a more standard white paint colour.
+The brightness will contrast with the depth of the brick.

 Kylie M E-Design

-The Best Paint Colours for a Brick Fireplace with Brown Tones
+The 5 Best Paint Colours to Go With a Brown Brick Fireplace

-You can find brown in a LOT of brick blends.
+You can find brown in a LOT of brick blends, but some bricks commit to it MUCH more than others.
 These blends can also include cream, red, purple, peach and more!

 Kingsport Gray is a medium-toned greige that leans more brown than gray.